velocityzen/rolling/README.md

 ```

 ## rollOn(el, options, cb)
-Calls callback function on scroll element conditions.
+Calls the callback function if the conditions result is changed.

 *   **el** — element to scroll
 *   **options**
     -   **on** — html element or selector or `{top: number, left: number}`
-    -   **condition** conditions for html element position relative to scroll position of the el
+    -   **condition** conditions for an html element position relative to the scroll position of the el
-*   **callback** — callback function, gets bool value about condition changes
+*   **callback** — callback function, gets boolean value on condition changes and an html element that triggered the change

 ### Conditions
 Example: `'top(20) and bottom(-20)'`